Avalon (Stargate SG-1): Part 1

-Lieutenant Colonel Cameron Mitchell is at Stargate Command (SGC) staring at the Stargate for the first time.
-He piloted an F-302 in the defense of Earth against the attack fleet of Anubis at the climax of season seven ("Lost City").
+Lieutenant Cameron Mitchell sits at Stargate Command staring at the Stargate.
 After his efforts and recovery from his injuries, Jack O'Neill offered him any job he liked, and he wished to join SG-1.
 However, when he arrives at the base, he finds that SG-1 has been disbanded, a new general is in control, and he is set to pick and lead the new team.
 The new general is Hank Landry, a friend of both George Hammond and O'Neill.
-Under his order, Mitchell begins the selection process for new members of SG-1, but can't stomach any of the "terrible candidates".
-He wanted to work with the best, and he's determined to get SG-1 back together.
+Mitchell begins the selection process for new members of SG-1, but is dissatisfied with the candidates.

-Teal'c is off on the planet Dakara, which has been established as the capital of the newly founded Free Jaffa Nation, the aftermath of the fall of the Goa'uld Empire at the end of season eight.
+Teal'c is on the planet Dakara, the capital of the Free Jaffa Nation, the aftermath of the fall of the Goa'uld Empire at the end of season eight.
 Samantha Carter has been moved to Area 51, where she is aiding in research and development.
-O'Neill has been promoted out of the SGC (hence the new general), and Daniel Jackson is set to take a ride on board the Daedalus, to Atlantis, the now-found City of the Ancients.
+O'Neill has been promoted out of the SGC, and Daniel Jackson is set to take a ride on board the Daedalus to Atlantis.